Your State-By-State Guide To Super Tuesday

 This is the state where Biden has invested most in ads on Super Tuesday (even though it's only $157,000 and is less than half of what Sanders has put in).

-There's a reason for that — roughly a third of state's Democratic electorate was black in 2016.
+There's a reason for that — roughly a third of the state's Democratic electorate was black in 2016.

 Biden is hoping to run up the score here, especially with wealth venture capitalist Tom Steyer out of the way.
 Steyer, who was competing for black voters, spent $600,000 on ads in Tennessee.
 Steyer dropped out after finishing third in South Carolina with just 11% and no delegates after spending almost $24 million on ads there.